CCOMJHC/WIBL/UploadServer/README.md

 There are two log files, the access log and console log.
 Access log logs all HTTPS requests, whether they are successful or not.
 The access log is useful for verifying that loggers are successfully uploading data to WIBL upload-server.
-It's also useful to detecting potential attempts by nefarious actors to access to the server.
+It's also useful to detecting potential attempts by nefarious actors to access the server.
 The console log shows more detailed messages about errors that may occur as well as debugging information.
 The `level` configuration key controls the level of detail in the console log, with "error" only logging error conditions, while "warning" logs messages warning of potential problems (in addition to those messages logged